hitso123/ORrestaurant/readme.md

 Its not always on ...

 It is a simple implementation of MongoDB, Express, EJS and NodeJS to make a awesome webapp of Street Food (OnRoadrestaurant).

+I had also used Passport framework for authentication